The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Revisions of previously released non-seasonally adjusted data based on EU-LFS are not expected, unless major errors are identified in the data delivered or in their processing.
 Exceptional revisions to back series may happen e.g. after new estimates of population from a population census, or corrections due to break corrections.

-The new Framework Regulation for the production of European statistics relating to persons and households[66], covering also the EU-LFS, was approved in 2019 and implemented by NSIs by 2021.
+The new Framework Regulation for the production of European statistics relating to persons and households58, covering also the EU-LFS, was approved in 2019 and implemented by NSIs by 2021.
 More information about the methodology of correction for breaks in time series can be found in EU labour force survey - correction for breaks in time series - Statistics Explained.

 Regulation (EU) 2019/1700 came into force on 1 January 2021 and induced a break in the EU-LFS time series for several EU Member States.
 To monitor the evolution of inter alia employment and unemployment despite of the break in the time series, Member States assessed the impact of the break in their country and computed impact factors or break-corrected data for a set of indicators.
-Thereby, break-corrected data are available for the EU-LFS main indicators, including those used for MIP.

 The spread of COVID-19 across Europe in 2020-2021 led to a halt of field activities, resulting in decreased data collection, higher non-response rates, and changes in interview modes.
 Despite these challenges, Eurostat provided guidance and support to NSIs through methodological papers.
 This approach allowed for comparative analysis over time and between countries, enabling users to evaluate the impact of the crisis on the labour market.